ciscosweater/enter-the-wired/README.md

 The installer will warn you to close Steam before proceeding with SLSsteam installation.

 ### .NET SDK installation fails
 The script uses Microsoft's official installation script.
-If it fails, ensure you have an internet connection and try running the installer again.
+If it fails, the installer will continue with a warning.
+ACCELA may work without .NET SDK for some features.

 ### ACCELA fails to start
 Check that the virtual environment was created correctly: